swe-train/pyomo__pyomo/doc/OnlineDocs/related_packages.rst

 Related Packages
 ================

 The following is list of software packages that utilize or build off of Pyomo.
-This is certainly not a comprehensive list. [#f1]_
+This is not a comprehensive list and the Pyomo team does not evaluate or endorse the packages listed below.
+If you would like to add your package to this list please click the "Edit on GitHub" link at the top of this page and open a pull request.

 Modeling Extensions
 -------------------